vvaidy/Qo-DL/README.md

 - If a digital booklet is available, it will be downloaded and put in its respective album folder.
 - Video goodies must be purchased.
 Qobuz-DL can't get them for you (API returns "None" when requesting).
 - Downloaded tracks are put in the "Qobuz-DL Downloads" folder.
 Ex.
 (Qobuz-DL Dir)\\Qobuz-DL Downloads\\(albumartist) - (albumtitle)\\(tracks)
-- Any specials characters that Windows doesn't support in filenames are replaced with "-" (except "<" & ">" for now).
+- Any specials characters that Windows doesn't support in filenames are replaced with "-".
 - If an album folder needs to be made, but already exists, it and its contents will be deleted.
 - If a track is unavailable for streaming because of right owner restrictions, it will be skipped (some record labels disallow streaming of their music).
 - id3v2.3 tag format is used for mp3 tags.